Tummy Tuck Surgery (Abdominoplasty)

 This option is recommended for patients who have maintained tight abdominal muscles but have a small amount of loose skin they would like removed.
 The procedure involves a smaller incision and a quicker recovery period, but the results will not be as dramatic.

 Abdominoplasty is recommended for patients that have a considerable bulge around the middle, as well as stretched abdominal fascia and muscles.
 The full tummy tuck involves the relocation of the belly button and reconstruction and tightening of the underlying muscles to create a smooth, natural appearance.

-Once Dr Ansari has performed a physical examination, he will be able to determine which of these tummy tuck techniques is more suitable to your needs.
-Please note that Dr Ansari almost always performs liposuction at the same time as a tummy tuck to remove excess fat from not only your abdominal area, but also your hips and flanks.
+Once Dr Ansari has performed a physical examination, he will be able to determine which of these tummy tuck techniques is more suitable for your needs.
+Please note that Dr Ansari almost always performs liposuction at the same time as a tummy tuck to remove excess fat from not only your abdominal area but also your hips and flanks.
 The combination approach ensures you receive the best possible results from your tummy tuck procedure, with just a single time under anaesthesia required.